ubc-library-rc/gephi-palladio/08_Gephi_hands_on_activity.md

 ## **Initial view**

 ![sa.png]({{site.baseurl}}/sa.png)

-project initial view

-Figure 4. initial view when opening a graph

 This is how the network appears in Gephi.
-Not very useful!
-Let’s examine what we have here.
+It doesn't look very useful (yet).

 ## **basic view of Gephi’s interface**